open/close all folders

-- In a Frosted Mini-Wheats commercial, a boy plays the type 1 trick on an old woman just as she says of him, "Why can't more kids be like him?"
+- In a Frosted Mini-Wheats commercial, a boy plays this trick on an old woman just as she says of him, "Why can't more kids be like him?"

-- An episode of the Little Lulu anime had Tubby trying to use the second form of this trope on Lulu as revenge for getting him into trouble, using a garden hose.
+- An episode of the Little Lulu anime had Tubby trying to squirt Lulu with the hose as revenge for getting him into trouble.
 When he finds that the water in the hose won't squirt, because he had his foot on it, he looks into the hose and while he's looking, Lulu tricks him by telling him that a spider is crawling towards his foot.
 Upon hearing this, Tubby panics, lifting up his foot with the funniest facial expression on his face ever before getting squirted by the hose.
 (You'll have to see his expression here at this video, at 1:39.
 I suggest pausing it at that particular mark to see how funny he looks when he lifts his foot.)

 - Maicchingu Machiko Sensei uses this bit in the very first episode.
 A student plants a water hose in the ground in order to spray Miss Machiko's skirt up when she walks by (yeah, it's that kinda anime).
 She ends up stepping on the hose.
 When the student tries to investigate it, he gets sprayed.
 Eventually, the teacher steps off the hose and the student gets what he wants anyway.